 Dr. Thomas A. Gionis, Our Surgeon-in-Chief

-Dr. Thomas A. Gionis has been a practicing physician and surgeon for just over 38 years.
+Dr. Thomas A. Gionis has been a practicing physician and surgeon for 40 years.
 He is recognized as the youngest individual in the United States to have obtained his MD degree.
-After completing high school at 16, Dr. Thomas A. Gionis started medical school at 17 years of age (having completed 3 ½ years of college in one year) and obtained his M.D. medical degree at 21.
-Dr. Thomas A. Gionis is a Physician, Attorney, Public Health specialist, and United States Fulbright Scholar in Law and frequent lecturer, world-wide, for seminars and conferences sponsored by the United Nations UNESCO organization.
+After completing high school at 16, Dr. Thomas A. Gionis started medical school at 17 years of age (having completed 3 ½ years of college in one year), and obtained his M.D. medical degree at 21.
+Dr. Thomas A. Gionis is a Physician, Attorney, Public Health specialist, and United States Fulbright Scholar in Law, and frequent lecturer, world-wide, for seminars and conferences sponsored by the United Nations UNESCO organization.
 Dr. Gionis serves as President and Chairman of the Board, Fulbright Academy of Law, Peace and Public Health (Washington, DC) (www.FulbrightAcademyLaw.org) and also serves as United States Fulbright PEER Review Committee – Global / Public Health.
-He has served twice as UCLA Visiting Scholar in Public Health, UCLA School of Public Health; and has held positions such as Clinical Professor of Surgery, Western University of Health Sciences (Los Angeles, California); Adjunct Professor of Law, Thomas Jefferson School of Law International Tax Program (San Diego, California).
+He has served twice as UCLA Visiting Scholar in Public Health, UCLA School of Public Health; and has held positions such as Clinical Professor of Surgery, Western University of Health Sciences (Los Angeles, California); and Adjunct Professor of Law, Thomas Jefferson School of Law International Tax Program (San Diego, California).
 Dr. Gionis has been recognized as a Fellow, American College of Legal Medicine; Fellow, American Institute for Healthcare Quality; and Fellow, International College of Surgeons.

 As President and Chairman of the Board of Directors of the Fulbright Academy of Law, Peace and Public Health, Dr. Thomas A. Gionis has assembled a prestigious group of Board Members who are known throughout the world for their contributions in international human rights, peace, international law, and public health.
 The Fulbright Academy of Law, Peace and Public Health conducted comprehensive and significant public health research which led to the development of the creation of the first-ever Medical School to be developed on Native American Sovereign land, the American University of Sovereign Nations School of Medicine (AUSN), located in Scottsdale, Arizona.
 Dr. Gionis serves as President of the American University of Sovereign Nations and Dean and Professor of Surgery of the AUSN School of Medicine (www.AU-SN.com).